tymyrddin/purple/source/docs/distribution-networks/observable-semantics/measurements-and-data-records/metre-data-semantics.md

 # Metre data semantics

 The smart-meter base (Landis+Gyr, Iskraemeco, Kaifa, Sagemcom) reports consumption data via CDMA to the metering platform.
-The meters record cumulative kilowatt-hours consumed, and the platform aggregates readings across customers, feeders, and the entire network.
+The meters record consumption as a cumulative register and as the interval readings they send to the platform, which aggregates across customers, feeders, and the entire network.
 Consumption patterns, anomalies, and the relationship between meter readings and network measurements form the observable layer for metering integrity.

 ## Normal consumption patterns and baselines